 Thank you for visiting the GHS Counseling webpage!
 What do counselors do?
 Check out this PRIDE lesson if you missed it and watch our virtual tour to get to know us!
 Counselors are available by phone, email, or appointments Mon. - Fri. from 8am - 3pm.
 Please see the Counseling Dept. Directory for contact information.

 The SDYS CRISIS COUNSELING PROGRAM provides short-term, non-clinical support to youth and families that have been impacted by COVID-19.
 The goal is to help youth and families cope with the stress of the pandemic.
 They work with clients on a needs assessment to identify their highest priorities, connect them with relevant and appropriate resources, and provide a safe environment for them to share their experiences around the pandemic.

-Please click on the Grossmont Resource Center link to the left for additional resources to help your family during this challenging time.
+Please click on the Grossmont Resource Center link to the left for additonal resources to help your family during this challenging time.

 VIRTUAL COLLEGE FAIRS AND TOURS

 Please click on the College Fairs and Visits button to the left for tons of opportunities!
 Please check back often as we are continually updating this document.
 Click here for a Google Calendar showing many of these events.

 COLLEGE BOUND SENIORS: Register for the ACT/SAT Exams!

 For the Class of 2021, most universities were "test-blind" or "test-optional."
 Many universities are continuing this policy for the Class of 2022.
 However, students should consider taking one or both of these exams for university admissions, specific programs, or scholarships.
 Please visit www.collegeboard.org to register for the SAT Exams.
 Students can access personalized test prep based on their PSAT results through their College Board accounts.
 Please visit www.act.org to register for the ACT Exam.
 Students may continue to prepare for these exams using the online tools listed under Testing Info to the left.